MIUNPsychology/PUPIL/docs/INSTALL.md

     sudo apt-get install openjdk-8-jdk

-If you know you have another JDK/JRE installed (if you don't know, it's unlikely), you might want to run:
+If you know you have another JDK/JRE installed (if you don't know, it's unlikely.
+In most cases the following step is unnecessary), you might want to run:

     sudo update-java-alternatives

-But this step is probably unnecessary.

 ### Installing on windows